compsys-progtools/gh-inclass-NickURI/about.md

 Junior

 Expected to graduate May 2026
-- I have 3 dogs!
-- I like to play soccer.
+- I Like to play soccer.